-In the same discussion, Kim Green, CISO at Rodan + Fields, explains that her company trained employees on how to secure their home network.
-Rodan + Fields also provided employees with a stipend for security measures, such as subscription to a VPN service for all online activity (in addition to the VPN that gets them onto office servers).
+In the same discussion, Kim Green, CISO at Rodan + Fields, explained that her company trained employees to secure their home network.
+Rodan + Fields also provided employees with a stipend for security measures, such as a subscription to a VPN service for all online activity (in addition to the VPN that gets them onto office servers).

 There should be a similar umbrella over a home office that there is over an office building.